 Reading Time: 3 Minutes

-Just as history and heritage form the foundation for Miele, Gaggan Anand bases his innovative cuisine on age-old culture and tradition – and is changing the world’s perception of Asian food, one dish at a time.
+Just as history and heritage form the foundation for Miele, Gaggan Anand bases his innovative cuisine on age-old culture and tradition.

 He speaks in rapid-fire fashion, voicing whatever thoughts come to mind.
 And there is a lot going on in the head of Gaggan Anand.